Atheros: Acquisition by Qualcomm

 In January 2011, Qualcomm agreed to acquire Atheros at $45 per share cash.
 This agreement was subject to shareholder regulatory approvals.
 In May 2011, Qualcomm completed its acquisition of Atheros Communications for a total of US$3.7 billion.
 Atheros became a subsidiary of Qualcomm under the name Qualcomm Atheros.

 After the acquisition, the division unveiled the WCN3660 Combo Chip, which integrated dual-band Wi-Fi, Bluetooth, and FM into Qualcomm Snapdragon mobile processors.
 Qualcomm Atheros launched the Skifta media shifting application for Android and released the first HomePlug Green PHY at the end of the year.

 In 2012, Qualcomm Atheros announced a Wi-Fi display product at the Consumer Electronics Show 2012, along with a new chip for HomePlug AV power line networking.
 At Mobile World Congress 2012, Qualcomm Atheros demonstrated a suite of 802.11ac enabled products.
 This included the WCN3680, a mobile 802.11ac combo chip targeting smartphones and tablets.
 In June 2012 at Computex, Qualcomm Atheros added new 802.11ac products.

+In 2015, Qualcomm Atheros released the QCA9531 system-on chip (SoC), which is an 802.11n 2x2 2.4 GHz Wi-Fi SoC for WLAN platforms, with CPU clock speed up to 650 MHz, supporting DDR2 or DDR1 memory.